White shark newest banner.jpg

 Interconnected strategies

-• Represent Sharks
+• Representing Sharks

 To raise the profile of urgent issues and fight for effective solutions.

-• Determine the Value of Sharks
+• The True Value of Sharks

-Propose fundamental changes in how sharks are governed.
+Propose fundamental changes in management and policy.

 Increase protected areas where shark populations have a chance to recover.